-The trading market for our common stock and existing warrants depends in part on the research and reports that equity research analysts publish about the company and its business.
+The trading market for our common stock and pre-merger warrants depends in part on the research and reports that equity research analysts publish about the company and its business.
 We do not control these analysts or the content and opinions included in their reports.
-Securities analysts may elect not to provide research coverage of our company and such lack of research coverage may adversely affect the market price of its common stock and existing warrants.
-The price of our common stock and existing warrants could also decline if one or more equity research analysts downgrade their recommendations with respect to our common stock and existing warrants, change their price targets, issue other unfavorable commentary or cease publishing reports about us.
+Securities analysts may elect not to provide research coverage of our company and such lack of research coverage may adversely affect the market price of its common stock and pre-merger warrants could also decline if one or more equity research analysts downgrade their recommendations with respect to our common stock and pre-merger warrants, change their price targets, issue other unfavorable commentary or cease publishing reports about us.
 If one or more equity research analysts cease coverage of Nuvve, we could lose visibility in the market, which in turn could cause the price of its securities to decline.